 From 1976 to 1985, the American war ended and the country was unified, the Vietnamese nation started new tasks of recovering from war aftermaths and mobilizing resources for national economic development.
 In tune with the national efforts, VWU and Women’s Union for the South Liberation were merged into the VWU as a whole and launched successfully a campaign titled "New women in the national construction and defense" and "resourceful at both family and social work, striving for gender equality”.

 Since 1986 to date, the Vietnam Women's Union has been contributing to the National Renovation in different aspects, particularly in women’s empowerment and gender equality.
 Many women’s movements and campaigns have been launched, namely “Women’s mutual assistance for household economic development” and “Good parenting to reduce children’s malnutrition and school drop-outs” (1989), "Women’s mutual assistance for household economic development and savings for national construction" (1997-2002), and "women actively study, creatively work and nurture happy families" (since 2002 to date); .
-“Studying and following President Ho Chi Minh’s moral example” and “”Building affection houses” (since 2008), “Women and men work together as equals to share the work in building the family of 5 Without-s and 3 Clean-s” and “Women enhance their self-confidence, self-respect, kind-heartedness and resourcefulness” (since 2010).
+“Studying and following President Ho Chi Minh’s moral example” and “”Building affection houses” (since 2008), “Women and men work together as equals to share the work in building the family of 5 Without-s and 3 Clean-s”, “Women enhance their self-confidence, self-respect, kind-heartedness and resourcefulness” (since 2010), and “Building the Vietnamese women of the new era”.

 In this process, VWU gradually strengthened its organizational structure, renovated its operation activities, contents and methods, and applied new and effective measures to attract more members.
 At the same time, VWU has also broadened its external relations for better mutual understanding and co-operation for equality, development and peace.
 Up to date, the VWU has maintained and extended friendship and cooperation with more than 300 organizations from more than 60 countries and territories.

-5 Without-s: Without poverty, violation of law and social evils, domestic violence, violation of population policies, and having malnourished and school drop-out children; 3 Clean-s: Clean house, kitchen and surrounding streets
+5 Without-s: Without poverty, violation of law and social evils, domestic violence, violation of population policies, and having malnourished and school drop-out children; 3 Clean-s: Clean house, kitchen and surrounding areas.